franko/gsl-shell/doc/user-manual/graphics.rst

       Add a conic bezier curve up to (x, y) with two control points.
 The same remarks for the method :func:`curve3` applies to :func:`curve4`.

+.. function:: text([height, width])

+   Create a text of the given height.
+   The second optional parameter ``width`` defines the width of the font.

 .. class:: Text

    A text object is used to display a text.
    This class of graphical object is special because it is not a shape that is resized rigidly with the window, the text is always displayed with the same size in pixel.
    Becasue of this difference a text object should be subject only to post-transforms.

-   .. method:: text([height, width])

-      Create a text of the given height.
-The second optional parameter ``width`` defines the width of the font.

-   .. method:: set_text(text)
+   .. attribute:: text

       Set the text shown.

+   .. attribute:: angle

+      Rotate the text of the given angle (in radians).

+   .. method:: justif(hv)

+      Set the justification of the text.
+      The argument ``hv`` should be a string of the form 'xy' where x is a letter among 'l', 'c' or 'r' that determine the horizontal justification and y is a letter among 't', 'c' or 'b' for the vertical justification.

-   .. method:: set_point(x, y)
+   .. method:: set(x, y)

       Set the position where the test is diplayed.
 It corresponds to the bottom left corner of the text.

-   .. method:: rotate(angle)

-      Rotate the text of the given angle (in radians).

 .. _graphics-transforms: